aasritha-atluri/AIML-task1-data-preprocessing/README.md

 ```bash
 python task1code.py
 ```
-5. After execution, the cleaned dataset will be saved as titanic_cleaned.csv.
+5. After execution, the cleaned dataset will be saved as `titanic_cleaned.csv`.